Saving the North Atlantic Right Whale - North America

 The actions we take today will determine the future for the North Atlantic right whale.
 It’s going to take all of us—government officials, fishermen, scientists, campaigners, and consumers like you—to save the North Atlantic right whale.

-Wondering how you can help protect right whales?
-Take action right now by making a donation to IFAW.
+Take action now by making a tax-deductible donation to IFAW.
 Your donation will help IFAW rescue and protect animals around the world.

 every problem has a solution, every solution needs support.